falcosecurity/falco-website/content/en/docs/concepts/rules/basic-elements.md

 - A macro can only reference macros defined before it.
 - A macro can reference any list.
 - A rule can reference any macro.

+The same load-order principle applies across multiple rules files.
+See [Overriding Rules](/docs/concepts/rules/overriding/#overview) for details on how the order of rules files affects appending and overriding existing lists, macros, and rules.